ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/5th Level/Problem Solvent.md

 			- This corrosion damage can not be reduced by resistances, it may still be blocked with immunities.
 		- On a success, they take half as much damage.
 	- All objects in the target area are coated by [[Matterbane]], taking heavy corrosion damage.
-	- You are immune to the effects of this psycast.
 - **Stats**:
 	- 6d10 Corrosion Damage from [[Matterbane]]. (+2d10 Corrosion Damage)
 	- 4 Levels of [[Armor Corrosion]] Applied.